United-Codes/uc-local-apex-dev/readme.md

 Yes.
 A folder named `ords-config` will be created in the root directory.
 You can modify the config files there.
 The changes will be applied on the next restart of the ORDS container.

+### How can I upgrade the database version?

+This is a bit tricky.
+In the past datafiles were not compatible between versions.
+This is the reason I added the backup scripts.
+For the future I want to add a script that will then import everything again.

+### How can I ugprade ORDS?

+You can modify the `docker-compose.yml` file to use a different ORDS version.
+You can find the available versions [in the Oracle container registry](https://container-registry.oracle.com/ords/f?p=113).

+I will also update the github repository with the latest version of ORDS.

+## Contributing

+If you have any ideas on how to improve this setup, please create an issue or a pull request.

+I am especially thankful for improvements to the bash scripts.

 ## Troubleshooting

 ...soon